the-crypt-keeper/tldw/README.md

 # **TL/DW: Too Long, Didnt Watch**
-## Download, Transcribe & Summarize Videos.
-All automated (+ More)
+## Download, Transcribe & Summarize: Video+Audio+Documents+Articles & Books(WIP).
+All automated
-#### More: Website Article scraping+summarization, Full-Text-Search across everything ingested, Local LLM inference as part of the script for those who don't want to mess with setting up an LLM, and a WebApp to interact with the script in a more user-friendly manner (all features are exposed through it).
+#### More: Full-Text-Search across everything ingested, Local LLM inference as part of the script for those who don't want to mess with setting up an LLM, and a WebApp to interact with the script in a more user-friendly manner (all features are exposed through it).
 ## [Public Demo](https://huggingface.co/spaces/oceansweep/Vid-Summarizer)
 #### Demo may be broken but should be working.
 If it's not, let me know.
 (HF dev spaces is touchy...)